How to buy the best batteries

 Read on to find out what to look out for when you’re buying batteries.
 We'll help you make sure you get the best batteries for your gadgets, and your budget.

 Our independent lab tests found that the worst batteries run flat an astonishing 20 hours sooner than the best when you slot them into your devices.
-Take a look at our best batteries to discover which ones we recommend.
+Take a look at our to discover which ones we recommend.

 How much do I need to spend on batteries?